NPAPENBURG/NPAPENBURG/README.md

 - 🔭 I’m currently working on a Data Engineer ETL Pipeline project for my resume.
 - 🌱 I’m currently learning docker and airflow.
 - 👯 I’m looking to collaborate on new app ideas.
 - 💬 Ask me about ANYTHING!
-I like to meet new people!
+I like to meet new people and learn new things!
 - 📫 How to reach me: https://www.linkedin.com/in/nicholaspapenburg/
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I stream Valorant on my days off.